godziller/dijkstra_project/report/REPORT.md

 - I used PyCharm as my development environment, and used the breakpoint/debug feature to help me especially with the dijkstra algorithm.
 - I used PyCharm's pdf generator to generate my pdf from this markdown file.
 - I used a mermaid plugin (https://mermaid.js.org/) to create my class diagram
+- Used google to assist with markdown advanced feature, like tables, embedding images and mathematical notation like squaring - $V^2$